ramonbasilio/Xbox_PSN_Validator_User/README.md

-# Xbox_PSN
+# Xbox PSN - Validator User

-Script para validação de usuários do Xbox Live e PSN.
+Script to validate Xbox Live and PSN users.

-Ainda em fase de estruturação
+Still in the structuring phase